 - 1. Start the engine, warm up the final transmission oil by riding the scooter for several minutes, and then stop the engine. - 2.
 Place the scooter on the centerstand. - 3.
 Place an oil pan under the final transmission case to collect the used oil. - 4.
-Remove the final transmission oil filler cap and its O-ring from the final transmission case. - 5.
-Remove the final transmission oil drain bolt and its gasket to drain the oil from the final transmission case.
+Remove the final transmission oil filler cap and final transmission drain bolt to drain the oil from the final transmission case.

-- Final transmission oil filler cap
+1. Final transmission oil filler cap 2.
 O-ring

-- 6. Install the final transmission oil drain bolt and its new gasket, and then tighten the bolt to the specified torque.
+5. Install the final transmission oil drain bolt, and then tighten it to the specified torque.